LabKey/platform/demo/README.md

 for each webpack entry point.
 The bundles are placed in the appropriate LabKey directory for web resources.
 The production build will also generate the necessary LabKey HTML files, including the containing elements for the React apps, as well as the necessary view.xml files to make the bundled React and CSS files available to the appropriate LabKey React pages.

-Note: To run NPM commands outside the Gradle build you will need to have Node/NPM installed locally.

 <a name="devServer"></a>
 ## Development Server